near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

 `friend.testnet` **cannot** create `another.crossword.friend.testnet` because accounts may only create a subaccount that's "one level deeper."
 :::

-We won't get into top-level accounts or implicit accounts, but you may read more [about that here](https://docs.near.org/docs/concepts/account).
+To learn more about NEAR's account system, [see the account docs here](https://docs.near.org/docs/concepts/account).

 Now that we have a key pair for our subaccount, we can deploy the contract to testnet and interact with it!

 ## Build the contract

-The skeleton of the Rust contract we copied from the previous section has a `build.sh` and `build.bat` file for OS X / Linux and Windows, respectively.
+The skeleton of the Rust project we copied from the previous section contains 2 build scripts: `build.sh` for OS X or Linux, and `build.bat` for Windows.
+This script compiles our contracts to WebAssembly, then copies the output Wasm files to the `res` directory.
+It's more convenient than digging around in Rust's default folder structure.
 For more details on building contracts, please see [this section](/building/basic-build).

-Run the build script and expect to see the compiled Wasm file copied to the `res` folder, instead of buried  in the default folder structure Rust sets up.

 We're almost ready to deploy the smart contract to the account, but first let's take a look at the account we're going to deploy to.
 Remember, this is the subaccount we created earlier.
 To view the state easily with NEAR CLI, you may run this command: